How to Read Aurora Forecast in an Easy Way!

 Cloud Coverage (worst enemies)

-The dreaded enemy = Clouds
+The dreaded enemy for aurora hunters = Clouds

-There are countless of perfect aurora nights we have missed because of CLOUDS.
+There are countless of perfect aurora we have missed because of CLOUDS.
 It's heartbreaking!
 Clear, dark skies are absolutely essential, and here's what you need to watch:

 • Low clouds: Your worst enemy.
 They will block everything